dfguerrerom/mgci-docs/docs/source/sepal/index.rst

    :width: 900
    :alt: reclassifying subA

-Reclassification can be done in two different ways: By manually reclassifying your landclasses or by uploading a reclassification matrix as explained below:
+Reclassification can be done in two different ways; By manually reclassifying your source and target landclasses or by uploading a reclassification matrix.

 Using a reclassification matrix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~